Artpop: Singles

-"Applause" was released as the first single from the album.
-Due to multiple leaks, it was released ahead of schedule, on August 12, 2013.
-The single went on to impact mainstream radio stations in the United States on August 19, 2013.
-It received favorable reviews from music critics, who found it "a return to Gaga's club-friendly Fame era".
-It charted in the top ten in a number of nations, with a number 4 peak position in the United States.
+"Applause" was released as the lead single on August 12, 2013, ahead of schedule due to multiple leaks.
+The single impacted mainstream radio stations in the United States on August 19, 2013.
+It charted in the top ten in a number of nations, peaking at number four in the United States.
 An accompanying music video to "Applause" was premiered and broadcast on jumbotrons across Times Square after her interview on Good Morning America on August 19, 2013.
 It was shot in Los Angeles by Dutch photographer duo Inez van Lamsweerde and Vinoodh Matadin.
-It features Gaga in scenes such as being in a birdcage, transforming into a black swan/human hybrid, and dancing in a black-glove bra.
-The video received positive reviews from critics, saying that it was in "typical Gaga fashion", and noted references to German Expressionist cinema and Andy Warhol.
+It features Gaga in scenes such as being in a birdcage, transforming into a black swan–human hybrid, and dancing in a black-glove bra.
+Critics reviewed the video positively, noting it was in "typical Gaga fashion", and noted references to German Expressionist cinema and Andy Warhol.